alexisbalbachan/blog/_posts/2023-09-23-Pokemon-GEN-I-and-II-Link-Cable-Protocol.md

 </div>

 A random seed is used when battling in order to calculate things like critical hits, misses, etc. However, they are also exchanged when trading even though they have no use there!
-Master and slave will exchange 10 random numbers between 0 and 252 (0xFC)
+Master and slave will exchange 10 random numbers between 1 and 252 (0xFC)

 First the master will send **0xFD** (which is used as a **preamble** before a block of data is exchanged) repeatedly until it receives the same answer from the slave (it needs multiple successful answers before continuing, probably as a sync mechanism).

 If the slave never responds with 0xFD, then the master will be stuck waiting forever.

-Seed values go grom 0 to 0xFC, so the first different number after the preamble stream (which are multiple 0xFD) is the first seed value so the subsequent 9 values are also expected to be part of the seed (total of 10 bytes).
+Seed values go from 1 to 0xFC, so the first number in that range after the preamble stream is considered as the first seed value, and the subsequent 9 values are expected to be the remaining part of the seed (a total of 10 bytes).

 I haven't tested what happens when sending 0xFD/0xFE/0xFF as part of the seed (which shouldn't happen).